kizniche/Mycodo/README.rst

    `Turkish <#turkish>`__,
    `Chinese <#chinese>`__.

-By default, mycodo will display the default language set by your browser.
-You may also force a language in the settings at ``[Gear Icon] -> Configure -> General -> Language``
+The install script will prompt you to select a language.
+This will be the set language when you first open the web user interface.
+You may change this at a later time on the settings page at ``[Gear Icon] -> Configure -> General -> Language``.

-If you would like to contribute to translations, you can do so at `http://translate.kylegabriel.com <http://translate.kylegabriel.com:8080/engage/mycodo/>`__.
+If you would like to contribute to the translations, you can do so at `http://translate.kylegabriel.com <http://translate.kylegabriel.com:8080/engage/mycodo/>`__.
 Please read [How To Contribute to Language Translations in Mycodo](https://forum.radicaldiy.com/t/how-to-contribute-to-language-translations-in-mycodo/1162/2) for more information.

 English
 ~~~~~~~